 Learn more about heart conditions in our series of Cardiology 101 recorded webinars.

 Heart Attack Symptoms for Men & Women

 Heart disease is the leading cause of death for both men and women in the U.S., and twice as many U.S. woman will die of cardiovascular disease as from all forms of cancer.
 Recognizing a heart attack early can make all the difference in the world.
 Learn important Signs and symptoms.

 Exercise is a key component to good heart health.
 The simplest, positive change you can make is to start walking – for 30 minutes a day, five times a week.
-Join Mercy’s free Steps2Health program and start walking today, or learn more on the variety of weight loss programs offered at Mercy.
+Learn more on the variety of weight loss programs offered at Mercy.

 The best heart healthy diet includes foods high in vitamin, minerals, antioxidants and fiber.
 Here’s some ideas to add to your grocery list: